wayaz107/rails_portfolio_project/README.md

 4.Press ctrl+C to shut it down

 Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/wayaz107/rails_portfolio_project.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct https://github.com/wayaz107/rails_portfolio_project/blob/main/CONTRIBUTING.md

 License
 The gem is available as open source under the terms of the MIT License https://opensource.org/licenses/MIT